iiamsona/StarWars/README.md

 # React SWAPI App 🌌

 A sleek and responsive React application that showcases Star Wars characters using the SWAPI API.
 This project integrates **Google** for secure access, and utilizes state management with **Redux**.

-🚀 **Live Demo:**

 ---